MTAM Smart Cities / Smart Government Advisory Council

 - Ability to reach larger numbers of people than would be possible thru all other means available

-- Citizens become part of the solutions; mobile technologies enable a shift from one-way service delivery to a more collaborative model of service; citizens play a more active role rather than being passive recipients, thereby transforming delivery
+- Citizens become part of the solutions; mobile/wireless technologies enable a shift from one-way service delivery to a more collaborative model of service; citizens play a more active role rather than being passive recipients, thereby transforming delivery

 Why MTAM has formed a Smart Cities / Smart Government Advisory Council: